What Happens If Your Home Insurance Lapses? Consequences & How to Fix It

 What Is a Lapse in Home Insurance Coverage?

-A lapse in home insurance coverage is any period — even a single day — during which your homeowners insurance policy is no longer active.
+A lapse in home insurance coverage is any period, even a single day, during which your homeowners insurance policy is no longer active.
 During this window, your home and belongings have zero financial protection from fires, storms, theft, vandalism, or liability claims.
-There are no retroactive claims allowed, meaning if something goes wrong while your policy is lapsed, you're paying for it entirely out of pocket.
+Once a lapse occurs, your insurance company is no longer obligated to cover any losses that take place after the coverage period ends, meaning if something goes wrong while your policy is lapsed, you're paying for it entirely out of pocket.

 The three most common reasons a lapse occurs are: